mmadsen/lnraw/labnotebook.md

 Each posting also has a series of tags, which are wholly optional.
 These are often related to topics, and represent another way to see content, via the tag cloud (Notes by Tag).

+Finally, the "byexperiment" page (and eventually, other lists) are all built from custom Liquid filter tags which can pull out and make nice lists of posts from experiments, models, or projects.
+The source (and executable) for this Liquid filter is located in the `_plugins` directory.
+At the moment, the "bymodel" page is not fully automatic, because I put the Github repository links on each model.

 ### Documentation ###